-E. Control of odors.
+- E. Control of odors.
 There may be no emission of odorous gases or other odorous matter in such quantities as to be offensive at lot boundary lines.
-Any process which may

-- F. Control of glare or heat.
-Any operation producing intense glare or heat must be performed within an enclosed building or behind a solid fence in such a manner as to be completely imperceptible from any point beyond the lot lines. - G. Control of vibration.
+Any process which may involve the creation or emission of any odors must be provided with a secondary safeguard system, so that control is maintained if the primary safeguard system fails.
+There is hereby established as a guide in determining such quantities of offensive odors table 111 (Odor Thresholds) in Chapter 5 "Air Pollution Abatement Manual" copyright 1951 by Manufacturing Chemist's Association, Inc., Washington, D.C. - F. Control of glare or heat.
+Any operation producing intense glare or heat must be performed within an enclosed building or behind a solid fence in such manner as to be completely imperceptible from any point beyond the lot lines. - G. Control of vibration.
 No vibration which is discernible to the human sense of feeling may be perceptible without instruments at any point beyond the lot line. - H. Control of radioactivity or electrical disturbances.
 There may be no activities which emit dangerous or harmful radioactivity.
-There may be no electrical disturbance (except from domestic household appliances) adversely affecting the operation of any equipment located beyond the property of the creator of such disturbances. - I. Outdoor storage and waste disposal. - (1) No flammable or explosive liquids, solid, or gases may be stored in bulk above ground; provided however, that tanks or drums of fuel directly connecting with energy devices heating devices or appliances located on the same lot as the tanks or drums of fuel are excluded from this provision. - (2) All outdoor storage facilities for fuel, raw materials and products and all fuel; and all raw materials and products stored outdoors must be enclosed by a fence adequate to conceal the facilities from any adjacent properties. - (3) No materials or wastes may be deposited upon a lot in such form or manner that they may be transferred off the lot by natural cause or forces. - (4) All material or waste that might cause fumes or dust or which constitute a fire hazard or which may be edible or otherwise be attractive to rodents or insects may be stored outdoors only in closed containers. - J. Electric, diesel, gas, or other power.
-Every use requiring power must be operated so that the service lines, substation, etc., conform to the most acceptable safety requirements, and must be constructed, installed, etc., to be an integral part of the
+There may be no electrical disturbance (except from domestic household appliances) adversely affecting the operation of any equipment located beyond the property of the creator of such disturbances. - I. Outdoor storage and waste disposal. - (1) No flammable or explosive liquids, solid, or gases may be stored in bulk above ground; provided however, that tanks or drums of fuel directly connecting with energy devices heating devices or appliances located on the same lot as the tanks or drums of fuel are excluded from this provision. - (2) All outdoor storage facilities for fuel, raw materials and products and all fuel; and all raw materials and products stored outdoors must be enclosed by a fence adequate to conceal the facilities from any adjacent properties. - (3) No materials or wastes may be deposited upon a lot in such form or manner that they may be transferred off the lot by natural cause or forces.

-- architectural features of the plant, or if visible from abutting residential properties must be concealed by coniferous planting. - K. Industrial waste or sewage.
-No use may discharge any treated or untreated sewage or industrial waste treatment and disposal except as approved by sanitary engineers or other qualified persons employed by the city at the expense of the owner of the premises.
+- (4) All material or waste that might cause fumes or dust or which constitute a fire hazard or which may be edible or otherwise be attractive to rodents or insects may be stored outdoors only in closed containers. - J. Electric, diesel, gas, or other power.
+Every use requiring power must be so operated that the service lines, substation, etc., must conform to the most acceptable safety requirements, and must be so constructed, installed, etc., to be an integral part of the architectural features of the plant, or if visible from abutting residential properties must be concealed by coniferous planting. - K. Industrial waste or sewage.
+No use may be conducted in such a way as to discharge any treated or untreated sewage or industrial waste treatment and disposal except as approved by sanitary engineers or other qualified persons employed by the city at the expense of the owner of the premises.